ReallySecureShell/Simple_Encryption_Setup/README.md

 ### Tested Distributions
 put these in tables
-Ubuntu 18.04 DOS and EFI
+Ubuntu 18.04 EFI and DOS
-Zorin OS 15 DOS
+Zorin OS 15 EFI and DOS

 ## Limitations